irvang/particles-3D/README.md

 a) Download and install openFrameworks from this page :[openFrameworks](http://openframeworks.cc/download/).

-b) Generate project, and use this folder as your source (you may replace src).
+b) Generate project, and use this folder as your source (replace src).